Why it matters

 To the World:

 Green Bonds are a means of raising funds for sustainability projects from external investors.
 They enable companies to accelerate sustainability initiatives while helping investors to align sustainability and financial priorities.

 PepsiCo’s pep+ (PepsiCo Positive) agenda is built on a series of ambitious sustainability goals.
 Progress against these takes innovation, partnership, and investment.
 Pioneering funding mechanisms such as Green Bonds help us to channel investment into the critical areas required to build a more sustainable and resilient food system.

-In October 2019, PepsiCo issued its first Green Bond, a 30-year, $1 billion senior notes offering, the proceeds of which are being used to build a more sustainable food system.
-The net proceeds from this offering have been and will continue to be allocated to investments in Eligible Green Projects, supporting our efforts in three categories, while also advancing several of the UN’s Sustainable Development Goals:
+In October 2019, PepsiCo issued its first Green Bond, a 30-year, $1 billion senior notes offering, the net proceeds of which were used to build a more sustainable food system.
+The net proceeds from this offering have been allocated to investments in Eligible Green Projects, supporting our efforts in three categories, while also advancing several of the UN’s Sustainable Development Goals (SDGs):

 - Sustainable plastics and packaging

 - Decarbonization of our operations and supply chain

 - Water sustainability